128931/ClearChat/README.md

 # ClearChat

-A simple plugin to clear global chat or a player's chat that should support 1.7-1.18.x as it's 30 lines of code and should work on literally any version/spigot.
+A straightforward plugin that deletes a user's or everyone's chat, and it should work with versions 1.7-1.18.x and future releases.